xhj2501/xhj2501.github.io/_pages/experiences.md

 author_profile: true
 ---
 ## Education
-* **BS in Microelectronic Science and Technology**, University of Electronic Science and Technology of China (UESTC), 2019-2023
+* **BE in Microelectronic Science and Technology**, University of Electronic Science and Technology of China (UESTC), 2019-2023
 * **PhD in Electronic and Computer Engineering**, The Hong Kong University of Science and Technology (HKUST), 2023-2030 (expected)

 ## Award